bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/n/NumberOfSlots_3ol50yqfz8ZAv5ApU0vpo5/Documentation.md

-Indicate the number of slots of the device.
+Indicates the number of device slots.